NarrativeInsight/NisTheme/README.md

 # NisTheme
-The Hugo theme I'm building for use in my Hugo websites.
+The Hugo theme I'm building for use in all of my Hugo websites.